blakelymayhall/odin-todo/README.md

 10/22/23
 - Made some progress in implementing data persistance.
 Really think using class could have made this easier

-Todo:
+10/23/22
+- Finish Make data persist
 - Move help to toolbarDomManager
 - Move addTodo to toolbarDomManager
+- Hover over completed and make green - css
+- Completed functionality
+    - Todo disappears on click - toolbarDomManager
-- Make data persist
+- Begin
     - Sort functionality - toolbarDomManager
         - Sort by date
         - Sort by name
-- Completed functionality
-    - Hover over and make green - css
-    - Todo disappears on click - toolbarDomManager
     - Filter functionality - toolbarDomManager
         - No filter
         - Filter by category
         - Filter by completed

+Todo:
+- Fix search / filter to check for outside click prior to the initial click
 - Search functionality - toolbarDomManager
     - This is the same as filter but by name only
 - Enforce unable to make new category if exceed numbr of images/colors - categoryManager